-Adam Farra litigates cases involving corporate malfeasance.
-While he primarily represents institutional investors in securities fraud class actions, Mr. Farra utilizes a variety of tools to maximize recovery for his clients and has experience litigating RICO cases, antitrust cases, shareholder derivative and corporate governance disputes, and other complex commercial litigation.
+Mr. Farra litigates cases involving corporate wrongdoing.
+While he primarily represents institutional investors in securities fraud class actions, Mr. Farra utilizes a variety of tools to maximize recovery for his clients and has experience litigating RICO cases, antitrust cases, shareholder derivative and corporate governance disputes, and other complex commercial cases.
 These are often high-stakes cases with media attention, complex facts, and novel legal issues.
-Some examples include:

-In re Interest Rate Swaps Antitrust Litigation, in which Mr. Farra represents buyers in a putative class action against 11 Wall Street banks that are alleged to have colluded with one another to crush competition in the trillion-dollar market for interest rate swaps, a type of financial derivative.
+- In re Interest Rate Swaps Antitrust Litigation: Cohen Milstein is co-lead counsel in this groundbreaking putative class action against 12 Wall Street banks that are alleged to have colluded with one another to crush competition in the trillion-dollar market for interest rate swaps, a type of financial derivative.
 The case is in active discovery.

-Tradex Global v.
-McGladrey & Pullen LLP, et al., in which Mr. Farra represents investors in a putative class action lawsuit against a major accounting firm for its alleged fraud and negligence arising out of a Ponzi scheme perpetrated by Thomas Petters and his co-conspirators, one of the largest Ponzi schemes in U.S. history.
+- Tradex Global v.
+McGladrey & Pullen LLP, et al.: Cohen Milstein represents investors in a putative class action lawsuit against a major accounting firm for its alleged fraud and negligence arising out of a Ponzi scheme perpetrated by Thomas Petters and his co-conspirators, one of the largest Ponzi schemes in U.S. history.
 The $27.5 million settlement was preliminarily approved by the court in April 2018.

 Mr. Farra also has an active pro bono practice.
 Current high-profile cases include: